iZeaoGamer/Zector/major.md

 * Unarmed - Gives you Speed, and Strength.

-* Axes - Damages armor quicker + More critical particles + Strength.
+* Axes - Damages armor quicker + More critical particles + Strength + Tree Feller Ability.

 * HERB - Breaks crops = EXP which leads to leveling up your MCMMO.